josepablocam/aquery2q/README.md

 cd examples; ../a2qinterpret.sh 7089
 ```

 Entering an empty line executes the command written.
+[Here](https://youtu.be/p9VSwbm0FFc)
+is a simple video going through the steps necessary to get this up and running.

 ## Basic Grammar
 The grammar for AQuery is simple and should be familiar to